OValery16/TransferCL/README.md

 ![file architecture](/image/files2.png?raw=true)

-* In the folder 'jni', create a ```\*.cpp``` file and a ```&ast.h``` file, which role is to interface with TranferCL.
-The android application will call this file's method to interact with the deep learning network.
+* In the folder 'jni', create a ```\*.cpp``` file and a ```&ast.h``` file, whose role is to interface with TranferCL.
+The Android application will call this file's method to interact with the deep learning network.
     * An example can be found in ```transferCLinterface.cpp```
     * The name of the functions need to be modified in order to respect the naming convention for native function in NDK/JNI application: ```Java_{package_and_classname}_{function_name}(JNI arguments)```
         * For example the ```Java_com_sony_openclexample1_OpenCLActivity_training``` means that this method is mapped to the ```training``` method from the  ```OpenCLActivity``` activity in the ```com.sony.openclexample1``` package.
         * For more information about this naming convention, please check this [website](https://www3.ntu.edu.sg/home/ehchua/programming/java/JavaNativeInterface.html)
 * In the 'Android.mk', change the line ```LOCAL_SRC_FILES :=transferCLinterface.cpp``` to ```LOCAL_SRC_FILES :={your_file_name}.cpp``` (replace 'your_file_name' by the name of the file you just created)
 * In the 'Application.mk' change the line ```APP_ABI := armeabi-v7a``` to ```APP_ABI := {the_ABI_you_want_to_target}``` (replace 'the_ABI_you_want_to_target' by the ABI you want to target)
-    * A list of all supported ABIs are given on the [NDK website](https://developer.android.com/ndk/guides/abis.html).
+    * A list of all supported ABIs is given on the [NDK website](https://developer.android.com/ndk/guides/abis.html).
     * Make sure that your device supports the chosen ABI (otherwise it won't be able to find TransferCL 's methods).
-If you are not certain, you can check, which ABIs are supported by your device, via some android applications like ```OpenCL-Z```.
+If you are not certain, you can check which ABIs are supported by your device, via some android applications like ```OpenCL-Z```.
 * Run CrystaX  NDK to build your shared library with the command ```ndk-build``` (crystax-ndk-X\ndk-build where X is CrystaX NDK version)
 ```
 >ndk-build